-IDEA World is a fitness conference for gym owners and personal trainers, and Fitness BlogFest is a side conference for (not surprisingly) fitness bloggers.
+IDEA World is a fitness conference for gym owners and personal trainers, and Fitness BlogFest is a side conference for fitness bloggers.
 BlogFest runs for two days (Thursday and Friday), and then we attend any of the IDEA World sessions for the final two days.

 The sessions run the gamut.
 Some are workshops, some are workouts.
 There are seminars on fitness and nutrition for people in all areas of fitness, health, and wellness communities.

 It is four (completely exhausting) days of learning, networking and working out.

 I attended my first BlogFest last year in Las Vegas and it was totally overwhelming.

 Thumping workout music from every conference room, models on the expo floor doing the new must-have workout, brightly colored workout gear everywhere, all the new people in this fitness blogging community that I was totally new to.

 All in addition to the sensory overload that is Las Vegas.

 I had three goals going into BlogFest: